Department of Theatre and Dance Chair

 On stage, Wilson has been featured in the regional premieres of Unnecessary Farce, The 39 Steps and The Hound of the Baskervilles at the American Heartland Theatre, Tracy Letts’ Bug at the Unicorn Theatre and Jeff Baron’s Visiting Mr. Green at the Arvada Center in Colorado.
 He has also worked for the Metropolitan Ensemble Theatre, playing Cliff in William Mastrosimone’s The Woolgatherer.
 In Shakespeare, he has played the roles of Claudio in Measure for Measure, Setyon in Macbeth, Dogberry in Much Ado About Nothing and was a guest artist in the Johnson County Community College production of Twelfth Night, playing the role of Malvolio.
 He has also played at the Heart of America Shakespeare Festival in the role of Cassio in their 2008 production of Othello.

 Specialties: Wilson is also a Fight Director.
-As a recommended Actor/Combatant by the Society of American Fight Directors, he has taught master classes and/or choreographed for Kansas City Repertory Theatre (7 shows), the American Heartland Theatre, the Unicorn Theatre, The Living Room Theatre, Aspen Theatre Company, the Morrison Theatre Company, the Theatre on Broadway, Colorado Christian University, Southwest Baptist University (2 shows), Stephen’s College; and here at UCM his fight direction has been featured in Julius Caesar, Electra, The Grapes of Wrath, Much Ado About Nothing, Macbeth, A Tale of Two Heroes, Othello, The Miracle Worker and Cabaret.
+As a recommended Actor/Combatant by the Society of American Fight Directors, he has taught master classes and/or choreographed for Kansas City Repertory Theatre (9 shows), the American Heartland Theatre, the Unicorn Theatre, The Living Room Theatre, Aspen Theatre Company, the Morrison Theatre Company, the Theatre on Broadway, Colorado Christian University, Southwest Baptist University (2 shows), Stephen’s College (2 two-week long intensives); and here at UCM his fight direction has been featured in Julius Caesar, Electra, The Grapes of Wrath, Much Ado About Nothing, Macbeth, A Tale of Two Heroes, Othello, The Miracle Worker and Cabaret.
 His fight certification specializes in the areas of hand to hand stage combat, rapier, and quarterstaff.